Microexpressions in Sales: Reading Subtle Cues to Tailor Your Pitch | Braintrust

 Common Microexpressions to Watch for in Sales

-- Lip Press (Discomfort, Holding Back): A brief pressing of the lips often signals internal disagreement, resistance, or objection they’re not verbalizing.
-Time to surface what’s unsaid.
+Lip Press (Discomfort, Holding Back): A brief pressing of the lips often signals internal disagreement, resistance, or an objection they're not verbalizing.
+Time to surface what's unsaid.

-- Eye Flash (Surprise): Eyebrows quickly raise.
+Eye Flash (Surprise): Eyebrows quickly raise.
 Positive if paired with a smile, negative if followed by a frown.
-Signals something unexpected—good or bad—just landed.
+It signals that something unexpected, good or bad, just landed.

-- Contempt (One-Sided Mouth Raise): A subtle smirk on one side can indicate skepticism or dismissal.
-Often shows when a buyer doesn’t believe what’s being said.
+Contempt (One-Sided Mouth Raise): A subtle smirk on one side can indicate skepticism or dismissal.
+It often shows when a buyer doesn't believe what's being said.

-- Micro-Smile (Pleasure, Agreement): Appears when something resonates.
-This is your signal that you’ve hit on a value point.
+Micro-Smile (Pleasure, Agreement): Appears when something resonates.
+This is your signal that you've hit on a genuine value point worth staying on.

 How to Respond in Real Time